 Keyframes are used to control or animate the difference between two values on a timeline.
-In the Animation Tool, you can add keyframe values to Pan, Tilt, and Field of View.
+In the Animation Editor, you can add keyframe values to Pan, Tilt, Field of View and Projections.

 There are 2 keyframes to choose from: Keyframes and Magic Keyframes.